invenia/Intervals.jl/docs/src/index.md

   * [`Open`](@ref), indicating the endpoint value of the interval is not included
   * [`Unbounded`](@ref), indicating the endpoint value is effectively infinite

+You can create your own `AbstractInterval` type by following the interface specification provided below.

 ## Sets

 A single interval can be used to represent a contiguous set within a domain but cannot be